Senior Fellows

 Thomas Vansaghi, William Jewell College

-For a quarter of a century, Dr. Thomas Vansaghi has served in variety of senior-level positions in public service, higher education and the nonprofit sector.
-He began his career as a volunteer on a gubernatorial campaign that led to a series of leadership roles in Jefferson City, Missouri where he worked in state government with the Office of the Governor and Missouri General Assembly.
-He was recruited to lead the government relations, fundraising, strategic planning, marketing, public and community relations for a regional state university and later an urban/suburban community college district.
-Later, he was appointed as the executive director of an international association of primary care physicians dedicated to promoting the triple healthcare aim of enhancing the patient experience, improving the health of the population and reducing costs.
-In 2015, Dr. Vansaghi became an assistant professor of nonprofit leadership at William Jewell College in Liberty, Missouri.
+For more than a quarter of a century, Dr. Tom Vansaghi has served in variety of senior-level positions in public service, higher education and the nonprofit sector.
+He began his career as a volunteer on a gubernatorial campaign (Mel Carnahan in 1992) that led to a series of leadership roles in Jefferson City, Missouri where he worked in state government with the Office of the Governor and Missouri General Assembly.
+He was recruited to lead the government relations, fundraising, strategic planning, marketing, public and community relations for a regional state university (Northwest Missouri State University in 1999) and later an urban/suburban community college district (Metropolitan Community College in 2004).
+Later, he was appointed as the executive director of an international association of primary care professionals dedicated to nurturing healthcare research and inquiry (North American Primary Care Research Group in 2013).
+In 2015, Dr. Vansaghi became a tenured professor of nonprofit leadership at William Jewell College in Liberty, Missouri.
 At Jewell, he engages undergraduate students in critical thinking to prepare them to pursue meaningful lives leading nonprofit organizations.
 He also serves as the director of strategic planning for the college.
+His leadership role further evolved in 2023 when he became the director of the Pryor Leadership Studies Program, a three-year interdisciplinary fellowship designed to develop undergraduate student leadership skills through courses, internships, an 8-day back-country hike in the Blue Ridge Mountains, and a student-led community service project.

 Jennifer Wampler, Kansas City Ballet